DIS-InfoExplorers/Project-1/README.md

 For Task 2, the goal is to re-rank these documents based on their relevance to the question.
 This scenario mirrors real-world situations where end-to-end systems are implemented as retrieval followed by top-k re-ranking.

+Full details of the project can be found in the [Report](./Report.pdf).

 ## Dataset

 The corpus used contains a total of 1,471,405 documents, split into training and test sets as follows: